xyyuhans/about/index.md

 - First year of EIT Digital Master School majoring in Autonomous System
 - GPA: 4.31/5
-- Interested in deep learning, control theory
+- Interested in deep learning

 ### **Huazhong University of Science and Technology (HUST)** `September 2016 - June 2020`